feilipu/NASCOM_BASIC_4.7/HexLoadr/readme.md

 4. The starting adddress of the hexloadr program must be inserted into the correct location for the `USR(x)` jump out of Nascom Basic.
 5. Then the hexloadr program will initiate and look for your program's Intel HEX formatted information on the serial interface.
 6. Once the final line of the HEX code is read, the hexloadr will return to Nascom Basic.
-7. The newly loaded program starting address is automatically loaded into the `USR(x)` jump location.
+7. The newly loaded program starting address must be loaded into the `USR(x)` jump location.
-8. Start the new program by entering `USR(x)`.
+8. Start the new arbitrary program by entering `USR(x)`.

 # Important Addresses